VERTical EXchange in the Southern Ocean

 Introduction

 Mitigating global climatic changes due to human influences is of paramount importance in the coming decades.
-Historically, the global ocean has played a critical role in this process by taking up the majority of the excess heat and about 30% of the anthropogenic carbon dioxide (CO2) emissions from the atmosphere.
+Historically, the global ocean has played a critical role in this process by taking up the majority of the excess heat and about 30% of the anthropogenic carbon-dioxide (CO2) emissions from the atmosphere.

 Role of the Southern Ocean

 The largest share of this uptake process occurred through the subduction of waters in the Southern Ocean that sequester heat and carbon in deeper layers of the ocean.
 Yet, global climate models have their largest biases in this region and difficulties in representing its past climatic changes.
-Thus, their future projections bear large uncertainties in the potential of the Southern Ocean to continuously provide such a mitigation service.

-Project Goals
+Project Goals and Methodology

 In order to reach these goals, this project performs simulations with a regional ocean model that is able to directly resolve convective plumes and assesses their impact on vertical carbon exchange.
+We then scale the insights to a global level by:

 1. Improving parameterisations of vertical processes in an Earth System Model.